Sanyarastogi28/Fashion_Store_Data_Analysis_Using_Excel/README.md

 ## Objective

 Fashion Store wants to create an annual sales report for 2023.
 So that, this store can understand their customers and grow more sales in 2024.
+Implemented an advanced Fashion Store Dashboard using **EXCEL**.

 ## Sample Insights